keptn/lifecycle-toolkit/docs/content/en/contribute/general/git/review/_index.md

 GitHub automatically assigns reviewers to your PR.
 You can also tag oher people in the description or comments.

-Your PR will usually be reviewed by the Keptn Lifecycle Toolkit team within a couple of days, but feel free to let us know about your PR [via Slack](https://cloud-native.slack.com/channels/keptn-lifecycle-toolkit-dev).
+Your PR will usually be reviewed within a couple of days, but feel free to let us know about your PR
+[via Slack](https://cloud-native.slack.com/channels/keptn-lifecycle-toolkit-dev).

 You may want to record the PR number somewhere for future reference